mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 The primary ingredient in a comprehension is the generator.
 The only other place you will see this "left arrow" syntax (`lhs <- rhs`) is in the `with` special form.

-The right hand side is the enumerable you want to loop over and the left hand side is the intermediate pattern you want to match on during each iteration.
+The right-hand side is the enumerable you want to loop over and the left-hand side is the intermediate pattern you want to match on during each iteration.
 This is a normal pattern, so you can pattern match like you would anywhere else.

 ```elixir
 friends = [